melonique/voice-memos/README.md

 # Voice memo

-- bring your own key
+- bring your own azure ai keys sorry folks its not openai
-- uses vercer ai sdk